 For: All businesses who store personal client info

-Cyber liability insurance protects your computer systems and software from cyber damage.
+Cyber liability insurance can help your computer systems and software from cyber damage.
 Hackers can break into your system and steal customer’s personal info, like Social Security, credit card numbers, and addresses.
 If you’re attacked in a way that compromises your clients, your consumers could sue you for a breach of privacy.
 Cyber liability insurance can help cover the costs of lawsuits or settlements.
 It can also cover notification costs, credit monitoring, data retrieving, fines and penalties, legal defense, and personal and client loss from identity theft.

 Data breach insurance is similar, but it covers both cyber and paper breaches.
 If you are primarily a cloud-based company, cyber liability may provide more cyber protection.
 If you are more paper-based or a blend of both, data breach insurance may be the right choice for your business.